Chia-Network/chia-docs/docs/05block-validation/block-validation.md

 ## Header Validation
 1. Check that the previous block exists in the blockchain, or that it is genesis.
-2. Check finished slots that have been crossed since prev_b
+2. Check finished slots that have been crossed since `prev_b`= the previous block in the chain.
-   * check sub-slot challenge hash for genesis block
+   * Check sub-slot challenge hash for genesis block.
-   * check sub-slot challenge hash for non-genesis block
+   * Check sub-slot challenge hash for non-genesis block.
-   * check sub-slot challenge hash for empty slot
+   * Check sub-slot challenge hash for empty slot.
-   * Validate that genesis block has no ICC
+   * Validate that genesis block has no ICC=Infused challenge chain.
-   * Validate that there is not icc iff icc_challenge hash is None
+   * Validate that there is not icc iff icc_challenge hash is None.
-   * Check infused challenge chain sub-slot VDF
+   * Check infused challenge chain sub-slot VDF.
-   * Check infused challenge sub-slot hash in challenge chain, deficit 16
+   * Check infused challenge sub-slot hash in challenge chain, deficit 16.
-   * Check infused challenge sub-slot hash not included for other deficits
+   * Check infused challenge sub-slot hash not included for other deficits.
-   * Check infused challenge sub-slot hash in reward sub-slot
+   * Check infused challenge sub-slot hash in reward sub-slot.
-   * If no icc, check that the cc doesn't include it
+   * If no icc, check that the cc=challenge chain doesn't include it.
-   * If no icc, check that the cc doesn't include it
+   * If no icc, check that the rc=reward chain doesn't include it.
-   * check sub-epoch summary hash is None for empty slots
+   * Check sub-epoch summary hash is None for empty slots.
-   * Check new difficulty and ssi
+   * Check new difficulty and ssi if applicable.
-   * Check new difficulty and ssi are None if we don't finish epoch
+   * Check new difficulty and ssi are None if we don't finish epoch.
-   * Check challenge sub-slot hash in reward sub-slot
+   * Check challenge sub-slot hash in reward sub-slot.
-   * Check end of reward slot VDF
+   * Check end of reward slot VDF.
-   * Check challenge chain sub-slot VDF
+   * Check challenge chain sub-slot VDF.
    * Check deficit (MIN_SUB.. deficit edge case for genesis block)
    * If prev sb had deficit 0, resets deficit to MIN_BLOCK_PER_CHALLENGE_BLOCK
    * Otherwise, deficit stays the same at the slot ends, cannot reset until 0